Nezz7/DevOps-Labs/git/git-lab.md

 nothing to commit, working tree clean
 ```

-Task1: Try to add A.txt to the staging area how to undo the changes in the staging area?
+Task1: Try to add A.txt to the staging area how to undo the changes in the staging area? <br>
 Task2: How to undo the last commit but keep the changes in the working directory?